LEGACY GIFT OPTIONS

 There are a number of charitable gift options that can be made through your Will, planned in advance,

-or as part of your estate planning:
+or as part of your estate plan:

 Bequests